 If you’re taking your first tentative steps into the world of swinging, don’t worry – you’re definitely not alone.
-Swinging might not be as talked about as it was in the 1960s, but it is still the most common form of non-monogamy and although the exact size of the community is difficult to track, it remains vibrant, diverse and constantly changing.
+Swinging is a fast-growing form of non-monogamy.
+The exact size of the community is difficult to track as swingers tend to value their privacy greatly.
+It remains vibrant, diverse, and constantly changing.

 Most of the studies from the Electronic Journal of Human Sexuality are from the 1960s and 1970s when swinging first caught the public interest.
 It is thought that this form of non-monogamy became popular after the free love movement of the 1900s, particularly between 1915 and 1925 in New York.

-In the 1950s, these parties spread from the base to the suburbs and became more common in wider society and across the States, and during the 1960s, interest in the movement reached its peak with couples swapping details through the personal ads in specialized magazines, or meeting in clubs and bars that had a reputation for being friendly to swingers.
+In the 1950s, parties of curious couples spread among the suburbs and became more common in wider society.
+During the 1960s, interest in the movement surged with couples swapping details through the personal ads in specialized magazines or meeting in clubs and bars that had a reputation for being friendly to swingers.
 Research published in 1971 found that most swingers were professionals, with 42 % of men surveyed working as salesmen.

-The term ‘swinging’ was coined in the 1970s and replaced the term ‘wife-swapping’.
-Swinging dropped from view in the following decades, but other forms of non-monogamy, like polyamory and open marriages, began to be explored.
+The term ‘swinging’ was coined in the 1970s and replaced the term ‘wife-swapping.’
+Swinging dropped from view in the following decades.
+Still, other forms of non-monogamy, like polyamory and open marriages, began to be explored.

 The most recent count of self-identified swingers in America, carried out by the Kinsey Institute, revealed that around 4 % (4 million) of the population put themselves in this category.
 If this percentage hasn’t changed, this would mean that the number of swingers today would be around 15 million.
-However, some studies suggest that the percentage might be even higher and a 2016 survey revealed that as many as one in five Americans admitted to having practiced some form of non-monogamy in their lifetimes.
+However, some studies suggest that the rate might be even higher.
+A 2016 survey revealed that as many as one in five Americans admitted to having practiced some form of non-monogamy in their lifetimes.

-Other figures include the statistics from the AdultFriendFinder website, which is one of the oldest and largest swingers’ dating site, which has over 27+ million members but that includes many single people looking to hook-up with other singles.
+Other figures include the AdultFriendFinder website statistics, which is one of the oldest and largest swingers’ dating sites, which has over 27+ million members, but that includes many single people looking to hook-up with other singles.

 The demographics of swinging and non-monogamy are believed to have changed significantly in some areas too.
-Whereas the traditional image of swingers is of an older, wealthy heterosexual couple, today non-monogamous people are significantly younger and significantly more diverse.
-A 2018 comparison of monogamous and non-monogamous people revealed that only 36.4 % of the non-monogamous sample identified as heterosexual and a 2016 Canadian study of polyamorous respondents found that 75 % were aged between 25 and 44.
-What hasn’t changed, however, is that swingers are still well educated, as 62.5 % had a bachelors degree, 15.3% were students, and 17.4% worked in IT.
+Whereas the traditional image of swingers is of an older, wealthy heterosexual couple, today, non-monogamous people are significantly younger and incredibly diverse.
+A 2018 comparison of monogamous and non-monogamous people revealed that only 36.4 % of the non-monogamous sample was identified as heterosexual.
+A 2016 Canadian study of polyamorous respondents found that 75 % were aged between 25 and 44.
+However, what hasn’t changed is that swingers are still well educated, as 62.5 % had a bachelor’s degree, 15.3% were students, and 17.4% worked in IT.

 Finally, the most important thing is that the popularity of swinging and non-monogamy has by no means peaked.
-The community’s potential for growth is surprisingly big.
+The community’s potential for growth is surprisingly enormous.

-A 2016 poll found that 31 % of women and 38 % of men thought that their ideal relationship would be a form of non-monogamy, which is a large population of ‘swing curious’ people for you to meet.
+A 2016 poll found that 31 % of women and 38 % of men thought their ideal relationship would be a form of non-monogamy.
+That is a large population of ‘swinging curious’ people for you to meet.
 This number can be expected to grow as established trends show traditional attitudes to relationships relaxing over time in everything from same-sex marriage to divorce to cohabitation of unmarried couples.

 A further glimpse at the possible popularity of swinging can be seen in recent surveys of sexual attitudes and relationships.
 For example, in the Archives of Sexual Behavior, a paper titled “Heterosexual Young Adults’ Interest, Attitudes, and Experiences Related to Mixed-Gender, Multi-Person Sex” found that 82 % of men and 31 % of women were interested in trying a threesome, though only 24 % had actually tried it.
-Furthermore, OKCupid studied their members in a 2016 survey, which revealed 24% of their users were ‘seriously interested’ in an open relationship, and a further 42% would consider dating someone already in an open relationship
+Furthermore, OkCupid studied their members in a 2016 survey, which revealed 24% of their users were ‘seriously interested’ in an open relationship.
+A further 42% would consider dating someone already in an open relationship.